prahladyeri/prahladyeri.github.io/_posts/2022-10-14-converting-userscripts-to-chrome-extensions.md

 ---
 layout: post
-title: 'From Userscript to Chrome Extension: Say Goodbye to Greasemonkey and Tampermonkey'
+title: 'From userscript to Chrome extension: Say goodbye to Greasemonkey and Tampermonkey'
 tags: javascript web-development chrome-extension tampermonkey tutorial
 ---